Prehistoric Italy: Villanova culture

-The main characteristic of the Villanovans (with some similarities with the so-called Proto-Villanovan period of the late Bronze Age) were the cremation burials, in which the deceased's ashes were housed in bi-conical urns and buried.
+The main characteristic of the Villanovans (with some similarities with the Proto-Villanovan period of the late Bronze Age) were cremation burials, in which the deceased's ashes were housed in bi-conical urns and buried.
 The burial characteristics relate the Villanovan culture to the Central European Urnfield culture (c.
-1300–750 BC), and Hallstatt culture (which succeeded the Urnfield culture).
+1300–750 BCE) and the successive Hallstatt culture.

 The Villanovans were initially devoted to agriculture and animal husbandry, with a simplified social order.
-Later, specialized craftsmanship activities such as metallurgy and ceramics created an accumulation of richness, which caused the appearance of social stratification.
+Later, specialized craftsmanship activities such as metallurgy and ceramics caused the accumulation of wealth, which resembled the appearance of social stratification.

 Latial culture

 The Latial culture ranged approximately over ancient Old Latium.
 The Iron Age Latial culture coincided with the arrival in the region of a people who spoke Old Latin.
 The culture was likely therefore to identify a phase of the socio-political self-consciousness of the Latin tribe, during the period of the kings of Alba Longa and the foundation of the Roman Kingdom.